tjvc/tjvc.github.io/_posts/2017-04-23-use-znc-with-a-domain-name-and-SSL.md

 ProxyPassReverse "/" "http://127.0.0.1:8080/"
 ```

-And that's it, you should now be able to use your domain to make encrypted connections to ZNC's IRC server and web interface!
+And that's it, you should now be able to use your domain name to make encrypted connections to ZNC's IRC server and web interface!